drhabit/drhabit/README.md

 proshippers go in a pit and donut come back out! <br>
 i will hide yew if i do not like yew. <br>
-i am very unfamiliar with ponytown lingo & behavior and i have no intention tew learn. i am usually just here to sit with my friends! <br>
+i am very unfamiliar with ponytown language & behavior <br> i have no intention tew learn. i am usually just here to sit with my friends! <br>
 other "system members" may change this github to fit them if they feel like it n_n